Activity distinction

 Where to go from here

 If you meant paragliding, continue with the country-level guide first.
 If the format is already clear, move to tandem paragliding or the expectations page.
-Those pages explain the part this page deliberately does not try to expand: route choice, weather dependency, passenger fit, and what a Montenegro tandem day can actually feel like.
+Those pages explain the part this page deliberately does not try to expand: place choice, weather dependency, passenger fit, and what a Montenegro tandem day can actually feel like.

 Public context references